ploperations/ploperations-classification/README.md

 # classification

 The classification module is used internally at Puppet to do two key things:

 - create facts based on a node's host and domain name
-- verify that the facts provided during the puppet run match the values parsed from the node's cert.
+- verify that the facts provided during a puppet run match the values parsed from the node's cert

 This helps prevent attacks via fact overrides.